Mangalore Sannas

 Commonly referred to as 'Coconut Vodka' by international tourists, toddy is a type of palm wine that is produced from the sap of the palm tree in South India.
 The toddy in Mangalore was from the coconut palm tree.
 Unlike the Scottish English toddy, which is a warming beverage made from whisky with sugar and hot water, normally used for whiling away the cold winter evenings in Scotland.
 In Mangalore and South India Toddy is used as a substitute for yeast.
 Toddy is combined with the rice batter and left to ferment overnight.
 The batter expands as it ferments making the bread soft when prepared.
 Most rice breads in India are prepared with toddy although in modern times yeast has taken over.

-how to make soft sannas?
+how to make soft Mangalore sannas?

 Although making sannas seems like a long drawn process, once you have made them, they are not all that difficult.
 The climate plays an important role in fermenting them.
 The batter expands better in summer when the mercury rises above 30°C. In saying this, in the winter months, the batter will rise if you warm up the oven and keep the batter in the oven for a few hours, perhaps anything from 3 hours to 10 hours or so.
 Just ensure the oven is only warm but not hot, as you might end up with one big rice cake otherwise:) I would much prefer a Christmas cake instead:)